-MORE ACTIVE AND DIVERSE COACHES MORE ACTIVE AND DIVERSE REFEREES MORE ACTIVE AND DIVERSE ADMINISTRATORS We will Match safe exit routes and coaching opportunities more directly to course provision Connect to a wider group of sporting and nonsporting stakeholders, to target new audiences to come into coaching Work with other sports (e.g. hockey) and use multi-sport hubs sites at schools, colleges and universities to attract a different audience Increase promotion of coaching CPD (including face to face, online and mentoring) to retain existing and develop new coaches Identify safe and suitable coaches to progress to the next qualification, ensuring appropriate support is in place to reach that level Develop the tutor workforce by identifying and recruiting new tutors that act as safe, high-level role models representative of the city itself.
-We will Match safe exit routes and refereeing opportunities in academies and leagues more directly to course provision Expand the existing scholarship programme, in collaboration with key partners such as local authorities, schools and charities Develop and grow the referee development group, with a remit to improve the pathway for new referees Work with identified partners such as professional club foundations and local charities to maximise employment opportunities for young people in London Establish a female development group with safe and suitable senior role models Develop the tutor workforce by identifying and recruiting new tutors to support the referee training programme and that act as safe, high-level role models representative of the city itself.
-We will Deliver targeted recruitment campaigns that go directly to an identified audience, to encourage more applications from female and BAME candidates Provide support and peer mentoring schemes for newly recruited staff and board / council members Create groups of ambassadors and champions to promote the London FA via word of mouth Deliver engaging and regular content relevant to specific audiences, through a wide variety of channels Create regular feedback loops with a range of relevant stakeholders (e.g. Women in Football) to improve corporate knowledge in this area.
+MORE ACTIVE AND DIVERSE COACHES MORE ACTIVE AND DIVERSE REFEREES MORE ACTIVE AND DIVERSE ADMINISTRATORS Connect to a wider group of sporting and non-sporting stakeholders, to target new audiences to come into coaching Develop and implement a coach membership scheme to increase the engagement and quality of delivery for coaches in London Increase promotion of coaching CPD (including face to face, online and mentoring) to retain existing and develop new coaches Identify safe and suitable coaches to progress to the next qualification, ensuring appropriate support is in place to reach that level Develop a coaching working group to provide feedback on increasing the quality and diversity of the workforce Continue to evolve the 100FC Women's programme to ensure a route into coaching and retention in the game for females Promote and market the FA qualification and course programme, to increase the number and diversity of qualified coaches in London Implement the findings of the racial equality group in relation to coach education and development.
+Match safe exit routes and refereeing opportunities in academies and leagues more directly to course provision Ensure there are sufficient courses to meet the referee demand Support referees from all backgrounds through the pathway to ensure the workforce to as diverse as the city itself Develop and grow the referee development group with a remit to improve the pathway for new referees Work with identified partners such as professional club foundations and local charities to maximise employment opportunities for young people in London Establish a female development group with safe and suitable senior role models Develop the tutor workforce by identifying and recruiting new tutors to support the referee training programme and that act as safe, high-level role models representative of the city itself.
+Implement the findings of the racial equality group in relation to referee education and development.
+We will Achieve the new FA Code of Governance for County FA's, to create a more diverse, transparent, and open organisation for our volunteers Provide the football network with tools and resources to support the attraction of new and diverse volunteers Provide support and peer mentoring schemes for newly recruited staff and board / council members Create groups of ambassadors and champions to promote the London FA via word of mouth Deliver engaging and regular content relevant to specific audiences, through a wide variety of channels Create regular feedback loops with a range of relevant stakeholders (e.g. Women in Football) to improve corporate knowledge in this area.